OpenPiRobotics/WebRobotControl/README.md

 ## Running the Code

-Note: It is importment not to change the project's folder structure for the code to work.
+Note: It is important not to change the project's folder structure for the code to work.

 Run the appControl.py in the root of the project with.
 ```